 1. Do the features match your needs?

-Some APIs may deliver features that you consider extraneous.
+Also, some APIs may deliver features that you consider extraneous.
 However, another organization might consider that feature to be essential.
 Your perspective on these features may change over time.

 Make sure to fully consider which features are critical for you.
-You may also want to list features that may be nice to have, but don’t seem essential.
+You may also want to list features that may be nice to have but don’t seem essential.
 Then, you can assess your Live Video Streaming API choices based on these options.

 2. Is there comprehensive documentation?